NEDC Baby Counter: 1221

 Myth: Embryo adoption is more expensive than traditional adoption.

 Fact: Embryo adoption is considerably less expensive than traditional domestic and international adoption.
 Costs vary by program but, generally, embryo adoption is from $6000-$12,000 while tradition domestic adoption runs $12,000-$20,000.
-For an estimate of the NEDC costs, please view the NEDC Fee Schedule.
+For an estimate of the NEDC costs, please view the NEDC Fee Schedule document, which you can find on both the Adoptions FAQs and Professionals pages on this website.
 Some insurance plans may cover part of the testing and lab fees – check with your policy carrier.
 You may also be eligible to take an itemized deduction for personal medical care expenses paid during the taxable year.

 Myth: Donating embryos to research is important to advance medical findings.